A teacher is retiring and you want to do something to celebrate his or her retirement, but you don’t know what to do. Well, I’ve got you covered!

 The keys to a happy and successful retirement are to keep learning, doing fun things, and exploring new activities.
 And Masterclass fits right into that.
 You give your teacher the opportunity to find new passions and hobbies while they learn at their own, pace, time, and device.
 It works just as easily as Netflix.

-It’s a perfect group gift ($190 for 1 year) to give together with other students/ parents.
+It’s a perfect group gift ($190 for 1 year) to gift your teacher with other students/ parents.

 Jewelry Dish with Thoughtful Text